 The Pine Tree State is home to 413,000 hunters and anglers who spend $609 million annually and support 10,387 jobs.
 Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Maine are members of the Congressional Sportsmen’s Caucus and the Maine Legislative Sportsmen’s Caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Maine please contact New England States Coordinator Joseph Mullin.
+For more information please contact New England Assistant Manager and States Program Assistant Joseph Mullin.

 Congressional Sportsmen's Caucus